 Grade 4-7 pupils write examinations twice a year, in June and in November.
-They write early in the morning and undergo an independent study and a formalised revision lesson after the examination.
-Each examination session is one week long and covers subjects like English, Afrikaans/Sepedi FAL, Mathematics, Social Sciences and Natural Sciences.
+They write early in the morning and undergo independent study and a formalised revision lesson after the exam.
+Each exam session is one week long and covers subjects like English, Afrikaans/Sepedi FAL, Mathematics, Social Sciences and Natural Sciences.
 Grade 4-7 pupils are obligated to stay at school until 11h00 to study.
-The Academic Top Ten in Grade 4-7 have the privilege of leaving after a morning session examination and may wear civvies for examination week.
+The Academic Top Ten in Grade 4-7 have the privilege of leaving after a morning session exam and may wear civvies for exam week.